-For overprocessed hair, focus on restoring your its health and elasticity.
-Black or African American hair is particularly fragile, so special care is often needed.
+For overprocessed hair, the focus should be on restoring its health and elasticity.
+Black or African-American hair is particularly fragile, so special care is often needed.
 Put these tips in your pocket:

 - Adopt a consistent regimen of conditioning and deep conditioning.

 - Cut down on thermal styling.

 - Protect hair at night by wearing a silk hair wrap, or using a silk or satin pillowcase.

 - Avoid hair coloring if possible.
 At the very least, do not color and relax your hair at the same time.